 - Glue and Chalk Pastel Easter Eggs (with Free Printable!)

-- Raised Salt Watercolour Easter Eggs (with Free Printable!)
+- Raised Salt Watercolor Easter Eggs (with Free Printable!)

 And did you know that you can use school glue to make awesome homemade slime for your kids?!